 Congress acknowledged this growing weather issue and the shortcomings of traditional flood relief programs in 1968 and passed the National Flood Insurance Act, a federally backed program managed by the Federal Emergency Management Administration (FEMA).
 Today, the NFIP program provides separate flood insurance to U.S. property owners.
 Virginia's Flood Risk Information System (VFRIS) strives to develop accurate maps of flood hazard zones and improve floodplain management.
 You can use their handy map tool to locate and see if your property is within the Special Flood Hazard Area.

 If you live in a flood-prone area, flood insurance is advisable and may be required through the NFIP.
-It's important to note there is a 30-day waiting period from date of purchase before your policy goes into effect, with some exceptions.
-It's also important to know over 2000 homes flooded outside of the identified flood zones after Hurricane Matthew.
+It's important to note that there is a 30-day waiting period from the date of purchase before your policy goes into effect, with some exceptions.
+It's also important to know that over 2000 homes flooded outside the identified high-risk zones after Hurricane Matthew.

-The good news is flooding is covered on your car if you have a NNINS auto policy.
-It falls under “comprehensive coverage”, meaning protection for damage to your car from things other than a crash.
-This not only includes natural disasters like flooding, but also vandalism, deer strikes, theft, and even fallen trees.
+The good news is that flooding is covered for your car if you have an NNINS auto insurance policy.
+It falls under “comprehensive coverage,” meaning protection for damage to your vehicle from things other than a crash.
+This includes natural disasters like flooding, vandalism, deer strikes, theft, and even fallen trees.

-Having said that, here’s one safety reminder we can’t repeat enough!
-Driving through flooded roadways is not only bad for your car, it's also extremely dangerous.
-In fact, 76% of flood-related deaths are vehicle-related.
-So when you see warnings on social media or TV urging you to avoid flooded roads, heed the warning!
+Here’s one safety reminder we can’t repeat enough.
+Driving through flooded roadways is not only bad for your car but also extremely dangerous.
+76% of flood-related deaths are vehicle-related.
+So heed the warning when you see notifications on social media or TV urging you to avoid flooded roads!
 NOAA’s illustration does a nice job of showing this underestimated danger.

-We hope this helps you understand your risk for flood damage as well as how flood insurance is provided.
-Stay safe during flood events in your Virginia community; stay tuned into local alerts, follow advice from local officials and avoid driving through flooded roadways.
-And if you think you may need flood insurance for your home, contact your local NFIP certified independent agent for assistance or you can contact the NFIP at (888) 379-9531.
+We hope this helps you understand your risk for flood damage and how flood insurance is provided.
+Stay safe during flood events in your Virginia community; stay tuned to local alerts, follow advice from local officials and avoid driving through flooded roadways.
+And if you think you may need flood insurance for your home, contact your local NFIP-certified independent agent for assistance, or contact the NFIP at (888) 379-9531.